leonardolforner/topologySimulator/README.md

 # topologySimulator
-simulador para a disciplina de Simulação e métoods analíticos da PUCRS, alunos: Leonardo Forner, Pedro Semensato
+simulador para a disciplina de Simulação e métoods analíticos da PUCRS, alunos: Leonardo Forner, Pedro Semensato, João Pedro Feijó

 ## Before running
 before being able to build this project, it is needed that you install golang into your system